ChenZhouUC/GeoChain/Vessels/ReadMe.md

 #### Remarks

 Here the BalancedBinarySearchTree class has realized all the functionality of Binary Search Tree.
-You can set the balaced option as false to create a Binary Search Tree instance.
+You can set the balaced option as bool value "false" to create a Binary Search Tree instance.